 “In the future, we’re going to see the rise of hydrogen fuel-cell vehicles but that’s still quite a long way off – bringing them to market cost effectively and putting the infrastructure in place is going to take a while.”

-Kevin also highlights the growing momentum toward autonomous driving technology and Nissan recently announced that the refreshed Qashqai will be equipped with Piloted Drive 1.0, a feature that allows cars to drive autonomously in a single lane in heavy traffic.
+Kevin also highlights the growing momentum toward autonomous driving technology and Nissan recently announced that the refreshed Qashqai will be equipped with Piloted Drive 1.0, a feature, allowing cars to drive autonomously in a single lane in heavy traffic.

 Technology and innovation are seen as a key focus for Kevin at the team at NMUK.

-An innovation steering group has been established at the plant to help promote technology advances on site, and NMUK will continue to invest heavily in staff development and initiative such as the Nissan Skills Foundation to promote manufacturing and engineering roles at school level.
+An innovation steering group has been established at the plant to help promote technology advances on site, and NMUK will continue to invest heavily in staff development, while initiatives such as the Nissan Skills Foundation will promote manufacturing and engineering roles at school level.

 “Because technology is accelerating exponentially, the technology on cars and the automotive manufacturing industry is going to be the same.
 I think we’re going to see more changes to cars in the next ten years than we’ve seen in the last 30,” says Kevin.

 He continues: “We have to be open and try new things on site – but not to the detriment of the efficiency level, which currently stands at 97 per cent.